Hong Kong drifter: Background

 With the aim of attracting talented people from mainland China and the rest of the world to settle and work in Hong Kong, the Quality Migrant Admission Scheme (QMAS) set up admissions criteria under which applicants could be admitted to residence in Hong Kong without the prior offer of local employment required for a normal working visa.

-Universities in Hong Kong began to enrol students from mainland secondary schools since 1998, aiming to absorb talent from the mainland.
+Universities in Hong Kong began to enroll students from mainland secondary schools since 1998, aiming to absorb talent from the mainland.
 However, it had not aroused much attention from the society until the Hong Kong University of Science and Technology recruited three top scorers of the College Entrance Examination in 2005.
 Since then, a “battle” between the Universities in Hong Kong and the top universities in mainland including Peking University and Tsinghua University has become increasingly fierce.
 In order to win over the mainland students, Hong Kong universities provide substantial scholarships which could reach $640,000 HK each student.